-Sec.
-800.040. - Special setbacks.
+SRC-800.040- Special setbacks

-- (a) Generally.
+A. Generally.
 To afford better light, air, and vision on public streets and to permit the eventual widening of streets without creating nonconforming structures, special setbacks are hereby established.
-No structures or paving, other than those identified under subsection (d) of this section, shall be placed within a special setback. - (b) Setback distance required; how measured.
-The special setback shall equal onehalf of the right-of-way width specified in the Salem Transportation System Plan for the street's applicable classification.
+No structures or paving, other than those identified under subsection (d) of this section, shall be placed within a special setback.

+- B. Setback distance required; how measured.
+The special setback shall equal one-half of the right-of-way width specified in the Salem Transportation System Plan for the street's applicable classification.
 Special setbacks shall be measured at right angles to the centerline of the street, or, where there is no street, from the centerline of the right-of-way.
-Where the centerline is not designated, the Director shall designate the location of the centerline. - (c) Relationship to other required setbacks.
+Where the centerline is not designated, the Director shall designate the location of the centerline. - C. Relationship to other required setbacks.
 The special setback shall apply in addition to other setbacks required under the UDC.
-Setbacks required elsewhere under the UDC shall be measured from the special setback line. - (d) Permitted structures and paving within special setbacks.
-The following structures and paving are permitted within a special setback with a removal agreement as set forth in subsection (e) of this section: - (1) Transit stop shelters. - (2) Signs and their supporting members. - (3) Fences. - (4) Off-street parking, other than minimum required off-street parking, provided such parking is developed in conformance with the setback and landscaping requirements set forth in SRC chapter 806.
+Setbacks required elsewhere under the UDC shall be measured from the special setback line. - D. Permitted structures and paving within special setbacks.
+The following structures and paving are permitted within a special setback with a removal agreement as set forth in subsection (e) of this section: - 1.
+Transit stop shelters. - 2.
+Signs and their supporting members. - 3.
+Fences. - 4.
+Off-street parking, other than minimum required off-street parking, provided such parking is developed in conformance with the setback and landscaping requirements set forth in SRC chapter 806.

 Applicant Response: No special setbacks are requested with this application.
 All setback requirements of the underlying zoning designation are shown on the tentative site plan.
-This application does not include the placement of a transit stop shelter, signs, or additional off-street parking above the minimum requirement for each single-family home.
+This application does not include the placement of a transit stop shelter, signs, or additional off-street parking above the minimum requirement for each townhome.
 Fencing is proposed to be installed during the time of construction of the homes.
 The above criteria are met.